 Your motorhome is fitted with a regulator as standard equipment.
 The gas regulator has a working pressure of 30mbar and is suitable for both propane and butane liquefied petroleum gas.
+Do not use appliances with a different working pressure.

 There are dedicated hoses available for different types of gas/bottle.
-They are also available for camping gas and other mainland Europe LPG suppliers.
+They are available from camping gas and other mainland Europe LPG suppliers.
 Please contact your retailer who will have a stock of these hoses.

-Note: Regulator valves should always be in the 'OFF' position when towing.
+Note: Regulator valves should always be in the 'OFF' position when travelling.